 - PETEX™ file import

 Gauge data requires QAQC checks before the data can be interpreted.
-Saphir NL includes QAQC tools to check and edit the data for the following corrections
+Saphir includes QAQC tools to check and edit the data for the following corrections

 - Differences between gauges and gauge drift

 - Tidal correction

 - Pressure and rate synchronization